 What is 4-Factor Authentication (4FA)?

-4FA is simply a 3FA authentication solution with the addition of a check on a person’s physical location. based on geometric data or network location This could be used to block transactions outside of prescribed territory, or even outside of a company’s premises.
+4FA is simply a 3FA authentication solution with the addition of a check on a person’s physical location, based on geometric data or network location.
+This could be used to block transactions outside of a prescribed territory, or even outside of a company’s premises.